Alex Jones: InfoWars

-In 1999, Jones founded with his then-wife Kelly Jones the website InfoWars, initially as a mail-order outlet for the sale of their conspiracy-oriented videos.
+In 1999, Jones founded with his wife, Kelly Jones, the website InfoWars, initially as a mail-order outlet for the sale of their conspiracy-oriented videos.
 Jones used the company to release films, such as America Destroyed by Design and America Wake Up Or Waco.
 Over time, InfoWars, with Jones as its publisher and director, became a prominent fake news website centered on promoting conspiracy theories.
 In November 2016, the InfoWars website received approximately 10 million visits, making its reach more extensive than mainstream news websites such as The Economist and Newsweek.
 Another of Jones's websites is PrisonPlanet.com.

 The Alex Jones Show

 After his firing from KJFK-FM, Jones began to broadcast his own show by Internet connection from his home.
 In July 2000, a group of Austin Community Access Center (ACAC) radio hosts claimed that Jones had used legal proceedings and ACAC policy to intimidate them or try to get their broadcasts removed.
 In 2001, Jones's radio show was syndicated on approximately 100 stations.

 On the day of the 9/11 attacks, Jones said on his radio show there was a "98 percent chance this was a government-orchestrated controlled bombing".
 He began promoting the conspiracy theory that the Bush administration was behind the attack.
 As a result, several stations dropped Jones's program, according to columnist Will Bunch.
 Jones became a leading figure of the "9/11 truther" cause.
 In 2010, the show attracted around two million listeners each week.
 According to Alexander Zaitchik of Rolling Stone magazine, in 2011 Jones had a larger on-line audience than Glenn Beck and Rush Limbaugh combined.
 In 2020, The Alex Jones Show was syndicated nationally by the Genesis Communications Network to more than 100 AM and FM radio stations in the United States.

 According to journalist Will Bunch, a senior fellow at Media Matters for America, the show has a demographic that leans more towards younger listeners than do other conservative pundits, due to Jones's "highly conspiratorial tone and Web-oriented approach".
 Bunch also stated that Jones "feed[s] on the deepest paranoia".

 Jones told The Washington Post in November 2016 that his radio show, then syndicated to 129 stations, had a daily audience of five million listeners and his video streams had topped 80 million viewers in a single month.

 Jones's syndicator, Genesis Communications Network, announced its shutdown effective May 5, 2024, citing financial losses.
-The owners plan to migrate Jones's show, and others, to other networks.